Skip navigation

 Why is this medication prescribed?

-Linaclotide is used in adults to treat irritable bowel syndrome with constipation (IBS-C; a condition that causes stomach pain or cramps, bloating, and infrequent or difficult passage of stools) and chronic idiopathic constipation (CIC; difficult or infrequent passage of stools that lasts for 3 months or longer and is not caused by a disease or a medication).
-Linaclotide is also used in children 6 to 17 years of age to treat functional constipation (FC; difficult, painful, or infrequent passage of stools that is not caused by a medical condition).
+Linaclotide is used to treat irritable bowel syndrome with constipation (IBS-C; a condition that causes stomach pain or cramps, bloating, and infrequent or difficult passage of stools).
+It is also used to treat certain types of constipation in adults and children 6 years of age and older.
 Linaclotide is in a class of medications called guanylate cyclase-C agonists.
 It works by increasing the movement of food and waste through the stomach and intestines.

 How should this medicine be used?